robertmand/ELIXIR-UK-FAIRifying-your-data/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This short online course caters for learners working with Life Science data and provides the necessary know-how on how to make this data FAIR.
-This course is written in 3 sections, where the first 2 sections provide concise FAIR background and signposting to useful resources.
-The final section focuses on practical examples of how to make Life Science data FAIR.
+This short online course caters for learners working with Life Science data and provides the necessary know-how to make your data FAIR.
+This course is written in 2 parts, where the first 2 sections provide concise, didatic FAIR background and signposting to useful resources.
+The final sections focus on practical examples of how to make Life Science data FAIR and engage in active learning.

+This course makes use of short videos, or **RDMbites**, that have been written to complement learning as part of work funded by **PUT IN UKRI GRANT LINK**

 > ## You will learn
 > - The FAIR principles and related terms including FAIRification and FAIRness of data.
 > - The history of FAIR including publications and active FAIR projects in the Life Sciences.
 > - The differences between FAIR and Open data.
-> - Why FAIR is important, giving examples where by not using FAIR, data has been made unusable by others.
+> - Why FAIR is important.
 > - How to make data FAIR through worked examples.
 {: .objectives}

 > ## Prerequisites
 > This is a basic course.
 There is no prior knowledge necessary.
-Our course contains RDMBites, which are 3-5 minute videos that will assist you grasp the basic concept of
-> the lesson.
 {: .prereq}

 > ## For Reviewers